Skip to main content

 Filed on March 9, 2024

-One of the biggest challenges I encountered in my WFH setup had to do with using my smart card with a virtual Windows environment.
+One of the biggest challenges I encountered in my home setup had to do with using my smart card with a virtual Windows environment.

-Previously, when I tried to sign into my work account from my Windows 11 Home VM on Parallels for Mac, I could never get the machine to use my smart card for authentication.
+Previously, when I tried to sign into an authenticated account from my Windows 11 Home VM on Parallels for Mac, I could never get the machine to use my smart card for authentication.
 I would get error after error, and I could never figure out what was causing the problem.

 I tried: